Bird Names Species

 Spix’s macaw (Cyanopsitta spixii) is a beautiful blue parrot that is now considered extinct in the wild.
 Once native to Brazil, this species was heavily impacted by habitat destruction and illegal capture for the pet trade.
 There are ongoing efforts to breed and reintroduce captive individuals back into their natural habitats.

-See also Best Bird Species
+See also Fluffy Bird Species

 Hawaiian Crow